A steaming bowl of beef stew with root vegetables and a rich flavor base made from well browned meat and aromatic red wine is classic comfort food.

 After a wintery day outside, a spoonful of this will warm you up.

-I made this beef stew in the oven using my 3 L le Creuset dutch oven – it’s cast iron coated with enamel.
+I made this beef stew in the oven using my 3 L dutch oven – a cast iron coated pot with an enamel finish.
 The beauty of this type of heavy cast iron pot with a tight fitting lid is that it distributes and holds heat very well.
 You can use it on the stove top to sear meat, then transfer it to the oven with a tight lid to stew for hours.
 Ideally, a 5 or 6 L pot would have been better for this recipe – but hey, you gotta make do with what you got.
 I just had to stir carefully and ensure my stew wasn’t boiling over – which would have meant my heat was too high anyway.
 It all worked out, just fine.

 - 1-2 Tbsp cajun seasoning